STOP Making the Really

 It's not even close.

 You'd be crazy not to roll the first dice.
-The first die is worth almost twice as much as the second!!!
+The first die is worth more than twice as much as the second!!!

 And in life, we are faced with that kind of decision every day.